l0gun0v/battle-fhe/README.md

 ### 2. Transaction Re-checking
 Implementing a robust transaction monitoring service would allow the frontend to stop polling as soon as a transaction is confirmed, rather than waiting for the next periodic refresh cycle.

-### 3. Batched FHE Decryption
-For games with larger boards or many players, batching multiple decryption handles into a single relayer request (where supported) would reduce Metamask signature fatigue and RPC overhead.

 ---

-Built with ❤️ by the Battleship FHE Team.